project-ethea/Naia/README.md

 not advisable to use a version of Naia other than the one shipped when playing release versions of the campaigns.

-This version of Naia requires **Wesnoth 1.16.x**.
-Versions 1.15.14 through 1.15.18 may also work, but are not recommended.
+Naia presently requires **Wesnoth 1.18** — more specifically, version 1.17.23 or later.
+It may also work with Wesnoth 1.19.x, albeit this is untested and may cause all sorts of problems.

 Reporting issues